 The first 4.5 years of your life as a writer, you had almost zero success.
 You went on to change a lot, and now you live off writing.
 What changed?

 In March 2017, my wife and I moved to South Korea to teach English.
 Once we moved there, the change of environment unlocked everything for me.
 I decided to become consistent in my writing, something I had never done before.
 You can actually go to my medium profile and scroll back to this period, that’s when I started “going hard” on medium.
 I put in the time, wrote almost everyday for about 60 days (40–50 articles total).

 In those 2 months, I saw everything skyrocket.
 My readers, my followers, my income… And the more I did it, the better I got at it, because I chose to be consistent.

 In the end, you might not need to travel abroad, but you will most likely need some sort of shock to your system.
 At least for me, the major change of environment worked, and my writing skyrocketed across the board.

-What is the number one habit/routine you attribute the most to that success (online and/or offline)?
+What is the number one habit/routine you attribute the most to that success?

 Again, it’s being consistent.
 For me it was a choice.
 Before I prioritised being consistent, I could never learn my craft.
 Once I had the mindset switch, I could study what good writers did.